Namesake Mystery Solved

 The street was named by Dr. Nathaniel Bedford, the man who founded a town that became the South Side.

 He often is said to have been a doctor at Fort Pitt in Pittsburgh’s earliest days.
 But, that seems to be a myth perpetuated by the patriotic.

-According to the paper linked below, Dr. Bedford did not show up in Pittsburgh until after the Revolution.
+Dr. Bedford did not show up in Pittsburgh until after the Revolution.
 In fact, he had served the other side.

 Be that as it may, in 1783, as independence from England was imminent, and the gates on Indian land totally removed, a young woman traveled two weeks across the wilderness from Philadelphia in a Conestoga wagon.

 Mary (Molly) Carson had been working at her father’s inn where many officers of the Continental Army stayed.

 One was James O’Hara.
 He received thousands of acres in Indian land in the Pittsburgh area for his military management services.
 The city girl fell in love, married him and moved into his log house.

 It’s said that Molly Carson O’Hara introduced Pittsburghers to rugs.